 There is only a handful of distillers in Japan, and they are all incredibly competitive.
 In fact, many of the different companies were the result of partners breaking away to start their own brands, thinking they could do things better (such as Nikka).

 Although Japan didn’t invent whiskey, many would argue that they have perfected the art of making whiskey.
 The first company to ever distill Japanese whiskey is Suntory, which still exists to this day!

 Originally named Kotobukiya, the company was started by Shinjiro Torii in 1920.
 He hired a man named Masataka Taketsuru, who had spent years in Scotland learning how to make Scotch whiskey.
 The pair took their expert knowledge of Scotch distilling and used the same principles to make Japanese whiskey.

 In the Western world, the main reason for competition stems from the pursuit of money (and greed).
-In Japanese culture, however, the pursuit of perfection in one’s craft and life is a [Buddhist principle] that’s embraced even by those who aren’t religious or devout.
+In Japanese culture, however, the pursuit of perfection in one’s craft and life is a Buddhist principle that’s embraced even by those who aren’t religious or devout.

 This, in turn, means that you may have difficulty finding it at your local Costco.
-Their Japanese whiskey selection is often seasonal.
+Their Japanese whisky selection is often seasonal.
 They may also limit how much you can purchase at one time.
 The good news is that if you’re able to find it, you’ll almost certainly get an amazing deal!